nunomaduro/collision/README.md

 composer require nunomaduro\collision
 ```

-Register the handler in your code (On Laravel is automatic):
+If you are not using Laravel, you need to register the handler in your code:

 ```php
 (\NunoMaduro\Collision\Provider)->register();